makai281/nmtpy/README.md

 ## References

 [0]: Bahdanau, D., Cho, K., & Bengio, Y. (2014).
 Neural machine translation by jointly learning to align and translate. arXiv preprint arXiv:1409.0473.
+[1]: Vinyals, O., Toshev, A., Bengio, S., & Erhan, D. (2015).
+Show and tell: A neural image caption generator.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 3156-3164).